ay0408/CompLaplace/README.md

 ・Need more rigorous evaluation of reconstruction errors in the compressive mechanism.

-・Close examination of the distribution of random noise.
+・Need close examination of the distribution of random noise.

-・Consideration of other information compression techniques and noise distributions.
+・We should consider other information compression techniques and noise distributions.

 ## Note